LegendMind1/Hostinger-VPS-Guide-on-Ubuntu/PM2 Commands for NextJS App.md

 # **PM2 Commands for NexJS App Deployment**
 - npm install -g pm2 ---> Install PM2 on Apache Ubuntu 22.04
+- pm2 start npm --name "[name of your NextJS app in package.json]" -- start **or**
-- pm2 start npm --name "[name of your NextJS app in package.json]" -- start
+- PORT=3001 pm2 start npm --name "[name of your NextJS app in package.json]" -- start ---> Start NextJS App with PM2 on specified port
 - pm2 status  ---> Check status of PM2
 - pm2 kill  ---> Kill the process if errored out **or**